-- Design to the character of the reach / "run" - Character of the run may be generally categorized (e.g. International Scale of River Difficulty) - Elements beyond the run's present character may be OK, but should probably have more outreach & some form of mitigation - Awareness + Opportunity to stop & portage (or line) = Mitigation - Awareness may = visibility and/or signage
+- Consider the ambient hazard of the reach / "run" - Ambient hazard of the run may be generally categorized (e.g. International Scale of River Difficulty) - Elements beyond the run's present hazard level may be OK, (even desirable from a habitat and/or geomorphic perspective).
+Such projects should probably have more outreach & mitigation - Mitigation = Awareness + Opportunity to stop & portage (or line) - Awareness may = visibility and/or outreach and/or signage